ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Scheduling.md

 ### Proportional / Fair Share
 The proportional or fair share scheduler is known as a lottery scheduler.
 Tickets are used to represent the share of a resource that a process should receive.
 The randomness is a feature since it means the scheduler cannot be abused.
+One mechanic is **ticket currency**, where users can allocate their processes a certain amount of currency.